dariotzvir/HC4067/README.md

 # HC4067-esp-idf

-Basic implementation of a class for controlling the HC4067 analog mux int the ESP-IDF fraemework, it's a work in progress.
+Basic implementation of a class for controlling the HC4067 analog mux int the ESP-IDF framework, it's a work in progress.

 # Use